What Is the Role of ‘Initial Margin’ in Perpetual Swaps?

 The initial margin level determines the maximum leverage a trader can use.
 It is crucial for the exchange's risk management, ensuring that traders have sufficient capital to absorb adverse price movements before the liquidation process begins.

-What Is the Purpose of the Margin Account in Futures Trading?
+Why Is a Margin Account Necessary for Futures Trading?

-What Is the Function of the ‘Initial Margin’ in Derivatives Trading?
+What Is the Primary Role of Margin in a Derivatives Clearing Process?